brandonlind/cmh_test/README.md

                         It is assumed that there is either a 'locus' or 'unstitched_locus' column.
                         The 'locus' column elements are the hyphen-separated CHROM-POS.
-If the 'unstitched_chrom' column is present, the code will use the 'unstitched_locus' column for SNP names, otherwise 'CHROM' and 'locus'.
+If the 'unstitched_chrom' column is present, the code will use the 'unstitched_locus' column for SNP names, otherwise 'locus'.
 The 'unstitched_locus' elements are therefore the hyphen-separated
-                        unstitched_locus-unstitched_pos.
+                        unstitched_chrom-unstitched_pos.
 FREQ columns from VarScan are also assumed.
   -o OUTDIR, --outdir OUTDIR
                         /path/to/cmh_test_output_dir/